-Some Syllabus Language that Might Be Useful
+Some Syllabus Language That Might Be Useful

 Table of Contents

-1. Respect, Support and Care for One Another
+1. Respect, Support, and Care for One Another

 Materials in This Course

-It’s therefore important that we respect, support and care for one another throughout the course.
+It’s therefore important that we respect, support, and care for one another throughout the course.
 Please always feel free to talk to me if you anticipate certain topics will be especially difficult for you, or if you think the way they get discussed in the class is disrespectful or otherwise problematic.

-How to Respect, Support and Care for One Another
+How to Respect, Support, and Care for One Another

 Here are some concrete examples of how you can respect, support and care for your classmates and instructor:

-- Value everyone’s contribution to class discussion;
+- Value everyone’s contribution to class discussions;

 - Disagree in a way that takes other people’s ideas seriously and sincerely;